cisagov/ScubaGear/PowerShell/ScubaGear/Modules/ScubaConfigApp/ScubaConfigApp_Control_REFERENCE.md

 ## products

 The list of M365 products available for selection.
-Drives the product checkboxes on the Main tab, the exclusions tab visibility, and the policy viewer product filter.
+Drives the product checkboxes on the Main tab and the exclusions tab visibility.
+(Baseline Policy Viewer product filtering now lives in `ScubaBaselineViewer_Control_*.json` — see `ScubaBaselineViewer_Control_REFERENCE.md`.)

 ```json
 {